Hi There – I’m Parin. Thanks for stopping by. 🙂

 I started learning how to program in high school.
 Some of my favourite projects to date include those days in Info Tech class in the late 90s and early 2000s.
 A site about Michael Jordan’s dunk competitions, an album cover showcasing Shaq & Kobe’s “Bling Dynasty”, and a video mix covering Michael Jordan’s six championship runs.

-Looking back on it now, I just enjoyed being able to create “something”, seemingly “from scratch”, and never thought it would lead me to a career in the enterprise technology industry, with roles in Technical Support, Consulting, Solution Engineering, Solution Architecture and Partnerships over the last 14.5 years.
+Looking back on it now, I just enjoyed being able to create “something”, seemingly “from scratch”, and never thought it would lead me to a career in the enterprise technology industry, with roles in Technical Support, Consulting, Solution Engineering, Solution Architecture and Partnerships.

 Along the way, I started having deeper questions about success, life and purpose.

 I also started writing in a journal.
 A life-changing habit that has single-handedly given me so much more perspective in life.
 And I can’t thank Robin Sharma enough for teaching me this powerful practice.

 The more “answers” I uncovered, the more questions I had.

 And just like the high school Info Tech classes planted the seeds for a career in technology, this constant questioning and reflecting, planted the seeds for one my most cherished experiences to date: spending three months at a monastery in India where I observed, spoke to, and learned from, the monks, volunteers, visitors and school kids there (I’ll forever be grateful).

 Through it all, I’ve learned how we can learn something, from anyone: no matter what age, culture or background.
 And we can learn something from any situation in life: the simple, complex, mundane, scary, flashy; whatever it is, we can learn from it.